 - Ford Co-Pilot360 - Blind Spot Information System (BLIS) Blind Spot Sensor

-- Ford Co-Pilot360 - Automatic Emergency Braking (AEB) and Cross-Traffic Alert
+- Ford Co-Pilot360 - Pre-Collision Assist with Pedestrian Detection and Cross-Traffic Alert

 - Tire Specific Low Tire Pressure Warning

 - Dual Stage Driver And Passenger Front Airbags

 - Safety Canopy System Curtain 1st, 2nd And 3rd Row Airbags